 Main.java

 .
 Do not change this.
-In addition, do not place all .jpg
+In addition, do not change the

 As discussed above, you do not have to implement the full set of requirements for this lab.
 Instead, submit the following: